apatni24/EchoBrief/readme.md

 - Support for >30 min podcasts (chunking + parallel summary stitching)
 - Authentication and saved summary history
 - Podcast directory browsing from within the app
+- Advanced cache analytics and monitoring
+- Cache warming strategies for popular content
+- Multi-region cache distribution

+---

+## 🤝 Contributing

+1. Fork the repository
+2. Create a feature branch
+3. Add tests for new functionality
+4. Ensure all tests pass
+5. Submit a pull request

+---

+## 📄 License

+This project is licensed under the MIT License - see the LICENSE file for details.

 ---